Table of Contents

 Introduction

-For many international fans of the drama ShogunThis article delves deeper into Edo's history, it's surprising to realize that "Edo," the city frequently referenced, is actually present-day Tokyo.
-This article delves deeper into Edo's history This article delves deeper into Edo's history, before the establishment of the Edo Shogunate, its exponential population growth, and its transformation into Tokyo, providing a richer context for viewers intrigued by Shogun.
+For many international fans of the drama ShogunThis revelation bridges the gap between the historical setting of the drama and modern Japan.
+This article delves deeper into Edo's history before the establishment of the Edo Shogunate, its exponential population growth, and its transformation into Tokyo, providing a richer understanding of Edo's history.
+This article delves deeper into Edo's history before the establishment of the Edo Shogunate, its exponential population growth, and its transformation into Tokyo, providing a richer context for viewers intrigued by Shogun.

 Edo Before the Edo Shogunate: Humble Beginnings